-- 5.1 Currently, it would appear that cases which could, or should, be commenced in the county court, may be being commenced in the High Court.
-The number of remittals adds credence to this case (see Appendix 3). - 5.2.
-Cases may be commenced unnecessarily in the High Court for a variety of reasons, including the following: - a.
-The plaintiff views the quantum of their case as higher than it is; - b.
-The case is commenced by a personal litigant, who is not familiar with the process, and has not chosen the correct court and/or division to commence the case; - c.
-The plaintiff's advisors and/or the parties would prefer to have the matter litigated in the High Court (for example, due to perceived complexities and/or a perceived potential to recover higher damages, for costs purposes, ease, or speed); or - d.
-The plaintiff views the case as one which lends itself to an Order 14 application (that is, summary judgment is on the cards). - 5.3 Not only does this lead to removal/remittal applications, as mentioned above, it means that the High Court may be routinely dealing with, and judges may be routinely hearing, cases which could or should be heard in other forums. - 5.4.
+- 5.1 Currently, it would appear that cases that could, or should, be commenced in the county court, may be being commenced in the High Court.
+The number of remittals adds credence to this case (see appendix 3). - 5.2.
+Cases may be commenced unnecessarily in the High Court for a variety of reasons, including the following: - The plaintiff views the quantum of their case as higher than it is. - The case is commenced by a personal litigant, who is not familiar with the process, and has not chosen the correct court and/or division to commence the case. - The plaintiff's advisors and/or the parties would prefer to have the matter litigated in the High Court (for example, due to perceived complexities and/or a perceived potential to recover higher damages, for costs purposes, ease, or speed). - The plaintiff views the case as one that lends itself to an application under Order 14 of the Rules of the Court of Judicature (Northern Ireland) (that is, summary judgment is on the cards). - 5.3 Not only does this lead to removal/remittal applications, as mentioned above, it means that the High Court may be routinely dealing with, and judges may be routinely hearing, cases that could or should be heard in other forums. - 5.4.
 If one or both parties make(s) a removal/remittal application, and a hearing ensues, the matter will be heard and determined by a judge or Master.
 Therefore, subsequent to such a hearing, the case will be in the correct venue. - 5.5 However, this is not determinative.
 There may be cases where both parties will not make such an application, as both parties wish for the matter to remain in the High Court (perhaps due to, inter alia, the reasons set out above).
 The case will, therefore, remain in the wrong forum.
 Further, cases can only be remitted from the High Court to the county court (as opposed to the district judge's court).
-There are likely cases which should be remitted to this forum.
-Further, the case may be of the necessary quantum, and therefore not lend itself to a remittal application, but be of limited complexity. - 5.6 Equally, cases which should be commenced in a certain division of the county court may be commenced in another.
-Cases which should not be heard in the small claims court, but should be in the county court (due to, for example, complexity, or the nature of the issues and/or cause of action raised) may be commenced therein, and vice versa.
+There are likely cases that should be remitted to this forum.
+Further, the case may be of the necessary quantum, and therefore not lend itself to a remittal application, but be of limited complexity. - 5.6 Equally, cases that should be commenced in a certain division of the county court may be commenced in another.
+Cases that should not be heard in the small claims court, but should be in the county court (due to, for example, complexity or the nature of the issues and/or cause of action raised) may be commenced therein, and vice versa.

-- 5.7 Further, once a party has decided in which venue to issue proceedings, and those proceedings are defended, those proceedings do begin in earnest (for example, with review hearings, listing dates being given etc.).
-Once the process is commenced there is often little opportunity for the parties to 'put the brakes on' to, for example, engage in alternative dispute resolution without incurring further costs, further review dates, etc. - 5.8 The above may lead to, inter alia, the following consequences: - a.
-Cases being listed and/or heard in the incorrect courts; - b.
-Certain divisions being overburdened with cases that are not appropriate for them; - c.
-High Court Judges hearing cases of little complexity and/or low quantum; - d.
-Lack of "pausing" the proceedings to engage in alternative dispute resolution (perhaps especially in the county courts), leading to higher costs and less opportunity for the parties to engage in such a course of action; - e.
-Increased workload for court office staff; - f.
-Increased costs for both parties.
+- 5.7 Further, once a party has decided in which venue to issue proceedings, and those proceedings are defended, those proceedings do begin in earnest (for example, with review hearings, listing dates being given, etc.).
+Once the process is commenced there is often little opportunity for the parties to put the brakes on to, for example, engage in alternative dispute resolution without incurring further costs, further review dates, etc. - 5.8 The above may lead to, inter alia, the following consequences: - cases being listed and/or heard in the incorrect courts; - certain divisions being overburdened with cases that are not appropriate for them; - High Court judges hearing cases of little complexity and/or low quantum; - of pausing the proceedings to engage in alternative dispute resolution (perhaps especially in the county courts), leading to higher costs and less opportunity for the parties to engage in such a course of action; - increased workload for court office staff; - increased costs for both parties.

-The English System
+The English system